biblequiz/BibleQuiz.com/_pages/questions.md

 ## Application Questions - Free

-League Meets contains two Application Questions every round.
-Questions will be released sometime in August.
+League Meets contain two Application Questions every round.

 For new teams, memorizing all Application Questions guarantees at least two questions can be answered every round.

 Recommended for all teams competing at League Meets.

-<a href="{% link assets/2022/22-23-Application-Questions.pdf %}" class="button is-primary">Download PDF</a>
+<a href="{% link assets/2023/23-24 RJ Application Questions.docx %}" class="button is-primary">Application Questions (.doc)</a>

 * * *